bugsbugsbux/notes-on-nix/notes-on-nix.md

 github.
 It is organized into **channels** (implemented as branches) of which there are:
-- "nixpkgs-unstable" and "nixos-unstable" (for nix and NixOS users respectively) are updated continuously but only use basic tests;
-  failing tests can block the entire channel from time to time.
+- "nixpkgs-unstable" and "nixos-unstable" (for nix and NixOS users respectively; even on NixOS use "nixpkgs-unstable" when setting *user* channels) are updated continuously but only use basic tests; failing tests can block the entire channel from time to time.
 - The stable channels are called "nixos-YY.MM", use more rigorous testing, can be used by both, nix and NixOS users, and their packages only receive bugfix- and security-updates after the initial release.